AryanAgrahari07/dotenv-guard/examples/basic-node/README.md

-# dotenv-guard example: Basic Node app
+# dotenv-shield example: Basic Node app

-This is a minimal Node.js example showing how to use dotenv-guard to generate a schema and validate env vars before start.
+This is a minimal Node.js example showing how to use dotenv-shield to generate a schema and validate env vars before start.

 ## Setup